Creating and managing a Kubernetes Kapsule with CLI (v2)

 The Scaleway command line interface (CLI) allows you to pilot your Scaleway infrastructure directly from your terminal, providing a faster way to administer and monitor your resources.
 Scaleway CLI is easy to set up and is an essential tool for operating efficiently in your cloud environment.
 The CLI provides many functionalities, including the ability to create and manage Kubernetes clusters.

-- You have an account and are logged into the Scaleway console
+- A Scaleway account logged into the console

-- You have generated your API key
+- A valid API key

-- You have downloaded and installed the Scaleway CLI
+- Downloaded and installed the Scaleway CLI

 Configuring the CLI